 StandardisationDE

-The German Federal Office for Information Security (BSI) examines security aspects of AI systems.
-It develops criteria, methods, and recommendations for the secure use of AI in safety-critical areas such as automotive and biometrics.
-The focus is on transparency, explainability, and standards.
+The Federal Office for Information Security (BSI) examines attack scenarios, security risks, and protection measures for AI systems.
+It develops evaluation criteria, methods, and recommendations for the secure use of AI in security-critical areas.

 Source: Bundesamt für Sicherheit in der Informationstechnik